orlandonss/HL7-FHIR-2/README.md

 # SETTUP AND CREATING AN API CLIENT-SERVER HL7-FHIR STU3 v3.0.1 IN WINDOWS Part2

-For this second part of the project the characterics of FHIR to be explored will be ADDING,Deleting and UPDATING a patient in a local server.
+For this second part of the project the characterics of FHIR to be explored will be ADD,DELETE and UPDATE.

 # NEEDED TOOLS